Justus-Kyalo/flatacuties/README.md

 create index.html,main.js,license.md,db.json and install json server

-inside main.js link the frontend to our local API server
+inside main.js link the frontend to our local API server charactersApi

+fetch characters from charactersAPI USING fetch METHOD

 we can use postman or console to verify GET requests